Date roll cookies are sweet, soft and chewy slice and bake cookies, featuring a simple rolled cookie dough with a cooked date and pecan filling.

-My Mother-In-Law Elsie made these delicious, soft and chewy Date Roll Cookies all the time, and in her memory I decided to make them and post the recipe!She made them for her family… she made them for her friends… she made them for us at Christmas and mailed them to us from whatever state she lived in at the time.
+She always made them for her family, and she made them for her friends!
+Elsie traditionally made her date roll cookies for us at Christmas, and mailed them from whatever state she lived in at the time.
 These cookies are THE cookie I will always associate with her.
 When I see them or the recipe, I cannot help but think of Elsie.

-She’s been in heaven for a couple of years now, but I make these cookies occasionally (usually at Christmas time in her honor).
+She’s been in heaven for a couple of years now, but I still make these date roll cookies occasionally (usually at Christmas time, in her honor).
 They are soft, chewy and delicious… and my husband and I love them.
 I hope you will, also!

 - 1 cup butter , melted, cooled to room temp

 - 4 cups all purpose flour

 - 2 teaspoons baking soda

 - 1 teaspoon salt

 - 1 pound dates , chopped